input-output-hk/partner-chains/code_migration_v1.1_to_v1.2.md

 ```
 Then add: `PolkadotSession:pallet_session` in the `construct_runtime!` macro.

+Increase the `spec_version`, so it will be possible to upgrade the runtime.

 ## sc-cli

 `Runner` has been reverted to pairtytech version, this requires changes in the node code,